What Employers and Payroll Providers Need to Know About 2025 SUTA Tax Rates

 SUI taxes and multi-state employers

-To make things easier, some states, like Texas and New York, offer resources to help employers and their payroll providers figure out which states’ tax rate and wage bases are applicable for workers.
-Or, you could rely on a payroll tax compliance API like Symmetry Payroll Point to determine what SUTA rates apply to individual workers.
+To make things easier, some states, like Texas and New York, offer resources to help employers and their payroll providers figure out which state’s tax rate and wage bases are applicable for workers.

-Example of a SUTA tax rate
+What is an example of a SUTA tax rate?

 Take, for instance, California, where the tax in question is known as UI tax.
-Employers subject to UI tax pay a percentage on the first $7,000 in wages paid to each employee within a calendar year.
-The rate schedule and the amount of taxable wages are set annually, and new employers are typically charged a rate of 3.4 percent for the first two to three years.
+As mentioned above, employers subject to UI tax pay a percentage on the first $7,000 in wages paid to each employee within a calendar year.

 SUTA tax exemptions

 SUTA also dictates exemptions and credits to SUI taxes, and these exemptions and credits vary from state to state.
-Entities that are exempt include social welfare organizations, employee benefit associations or funds, labor and agricultural organizations, business leagues, social clubs, fraternal societies, veterans' and political organizations, and others—assuming the organization meets the requirements.

-In most states, 501(c)(3) nonprofit organizations and religious organizations are exempt from paying SUTA taxes (though there are exceptions).
-Instead, they may reimburse the state for unemployment claims as they come up.
 In California, for instance, government entities and certain nonprofit employers have the option to use the reimbursable method for financing UI.
 So, these organizations reimburse the UI fund directly for the full amount of benefits their former employees receive.

 Some states exempt very small businesses with only a handful of employees or those paying wages below a certain threshold from SUI taxes.
 For example, Utah exempts employers from SUI taxes for domestic workers if they pay less than $1,000 in wages in a calendar quarter.